craig-m/rpi_cluster/ansible/readme.md

 About
 ------

-Run rpi_cluster/ansible/setup/install-deploye-tools.sh to install these tools.
+On the Deployer R-Pi (psi) run ~/rpi_cluster/ansible/setup/install-deploye-tools.sh to install these tools (Ansible).

+Then ~/rpi_cluster/ansible/setup/keysandconf-new.sh to create new host/group var, and inventory files.

 Assumes working from: